 Yes, your information is confidential and cannot be released to anyone without your permission.
 Please refer to the Student Handbook for further information.

-- As a new student, when is the best time to register?The first few weeks of classes are always a hectic time around Student Accessibility Resources.
-If possible, it is best to meet with a representative of SAR during the weeks before classes or during your orientation.
+- As a new student, when is the best time to register for accommodations?The first few weeks of classes are always a hectic time around Student Accessibility Resources.
+If possible, it is best to meet with a representative of SAR during the weeks before classes.

 - Should I tell about my disability on my college application?You are not required to disclose your disability at any time and the college is prohibited by Federal law from asking you about a disability on the application form.
 If you believe your disability has had a negative impact on your grades and test scores and, as a result, those scores do not truly reflect your ability to do college level work, it might benefit you to explain that to the admission officer or committee.
 However, this is a personal decision that you should also discuss with knowledgeable advisors such as your parents, school counselor, vocational rehabilitation counselor or someone at the college.
 Often, once a student has been accepted, the College will give incoming students information regarding the office or offices that provide services for students with disabilities as well as time frames for requesting accommodations.
 It is, then, up to you to contact the appropriate officials if you feel you will need services.